jeffreysorgen/golf-club-sensors/docs/thoughtsandnotes.md

 - This formula has hyperparameters which I believe can be learned by a Neural Net.
 A golf swing consists of a time series of 3D points (say, 100 3-dimensional points per second), and can entirely be drawn with a **Fourier Series!**
 - Technically, although virtually impossible to visualize as a human being, this will work in _**n-dimensions!**_

-This Fourier part might be the most important and useful.
+This Fourier part might be the most important and useful part of the project.
-If I can find a way to collect instances of 4 dimensional data, I can record the motion of anything a sensor is attached to in 3D space with velocity.
+If I can find a way to collect instances of 4 dimensional data, I can record the motion of anything a sensor is attached to in 3D space with velocity. **There will be math calculations involved.
+Start with 2D.
+Break down the coefficients into a list.
+But first, figure out how to record the data.**

+The reason we want to use Fourier Series rather than just data points, is that it can be (what is that word for reducing the size of the memory footprint?)

 ### This means?
 - that a _multi-dimensional_ line can be generated, against which comparisons can be made for a VERY QUICK INFERENCE!